justincbagley/justincbagley.github.io/pages/research.md

     </div>
 </div>

-I am interested in how historical and ecological processes act to shape the spatial and temporal distributions of biodiversity in freshwater and terrestrial environments.
+<a name="top"></a>I am interested in how historical and ecological processes act to shape the spatial and
+temporal distributions of biodiversity in freshwater and terrestrial environments.
 Much of my work has focused on **1)** using **molecular phylogeography and species delimitation** to better understand population structure and history, species limits, and the role of historical